 I believe in humility, though my confession and exposition of the humility I believe in would run into an old fashioned two- or three-hour sermon.
 Also I believe in pride, knowing well that the deadliest of the seven deadly sins is named as pride.
 I believe in a pride that prays ever for an awareness of that borderline where, unless watchful of yourself, you cross over into arrogance, into vanity, into mirror gazing, into misuse and violation of the sacred portions of your personality.

 No single brief utterance of Lincoln is more portentous than the line he wrote to a federal authority in Louisiana.
 “I shall do nothing in malice, for what I deal with is too vast for malicious dealing.”

 Now I believe in platitudes, when they serve, especially that battered and hard-worn antique, “Eternal vigilance is the price of liberty.”
 Hand in hand with freedom goes responsibility.
 I believe that free men over the world cherish the earth as cradle and tomb, the handiwork of their Maker, the possession of the family of man.
 I believe freedom comes the hard way—by ceaseless groping, toil, struggle—even by fiery trial and agony.

-Carl Sandburg worked as a fireman, house painter, political organizer and journalist before finding fame as a poet and writer.
+Carl Sandburg worked as a fireman, house painter, political organizer, and journalist before finding fame as a poet and writer.
 He won the Pulitzer Prize in poetry for Corn Huskers (1919) and Complete Poems (1951), and for his massive biography of Abraham Lincoln (1940).
 Sandburg was also an accomplished guitarist and folk singer.
+He died in 1967.

 If you enjoyed this essay, please consider making a tax-deductible contribution to This I Believe, Inc.